 Welcome to the School of Pharmacy and Pharmaceutical Sciences at Binghamton University.
 We are a new, research-intensive, professional school in a highly selective, research-intensive public University.

 Binghamton University is proud to be ranked among the elite public universities in the nation for challenging its students academically and professionally.
 The new school interfaces with the strategic plans of the University, particularly the University’s Health Sciences Initiative.

 This is Binghamton University’s first new professional school in almost a decade, and the University is making a substantial investment to build a quality professional school that will become a leader in interprofessional, patient-centered care and research.

-The new school will join the Decker School of Nursing, College of Community and Public Affairs, Thomas J. Watson School of Engineering and Applied Science, Harpur College of Arts and Sciences, School of Management and Graduate School of Education in establishing a strong foundation for promoting healthcare, research and economic development in our region.
+The new school will join the Decker School of Nursing, College of Community and Public Affairs, Thomas J. Watson School of Engineering and Applied Science, Harpur College of Arts and Sciences and School of Management in establishing a strong foundation for promoting healthcare, research and economic development in our region.